masalovd/prolog-labs/README.md

 # Artificial Intelligence Methods and Systems Laboratory Works

-Welcome to the repository for the laboratory works completed as part of the "Methods and Systems of Artificial Intelligence" course at [Your University].
+Welcome to the repository for the laboratory works completed as part of the "Methods and Systems of Artificial Intelligence" course at
+National Technical University of Ukraine “Igor Sikorsky Kyiv Polytechnic Institute”.
 This collection showcases a series of programs implemented in SWI Prolog, a powerful and versatile logic programming language.

 ## Overview